input-output-hk/cicero/README.md

 First enter the development shell using either direnv or by running `nix develop`.

-Start a development instance of Nomad, nomad-follower, and Vault:
+Start a development instance of Nomad, nomad-follower, Vault and nix-cache-proxy:

-	dev-cluster
+	dev-cluster-full

 Run the required services in Nomad: